NbAayla/NbAayla/README.md

 ### Hi there 👋
-I'm Aayla, a 20 year old non-binary Python and web developer.
-I'm currently the Script & Web Developer for the [Socialist Rifle Association](https://socialistra.org/leadership/#aayla) and my pronouns are [they/them](https://pronoun.is/they/.../themself).
+I'm Aayla, a 20 year old Python and web developer.
+I'm currently the Script & Web Developer for the [Socialist Rifle Association](https://socialistra.org/leadership/#aayla) and my pronouns are [she/her](https://pronoun.is/she).

 My commits are signed with [this public key](https://static.aayla.dev/web/key.pub).